 Piñera tried to ease the situation by introducing pension reforms and a minimum wage increase.
-Unrest continued until the government announced a referendum on replacing the Pinochet-era constitution, though it was postponed until October 2020 due to the coronavirus pandemic (see p.
-6 of Sustenance and Health).
-In it, Chileans voted overwhelmingly in favor of a new constitution (see p.
-3-4 of Political and Social Relations).
+Unrest continued until the government announced a referendum on replacing the Pinochet-era Constitution, though it was postponed until October 2020 due to the coronavirus pandemic (see Sustenance and Health).
+In it, Chileans voted overwhelmingly in favor of a new Constitution (see Political and Social Relations).
 In March 2022, Gabriel Boric became President and promised sweeping social change.